elastic/rally/CONTRIBUTING.md

 The process for contributing to any of the [Elastic repositories](https://github.com/elastic/) is similar.
 Details for individual projects can be found below.

+If you want to get started in the project, a good idea is to check issues labeled with [help wanted](https://github.com/elastic/rally/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22).
+These are issues that should help newcomers to the project get something achieved without too much hassle.

 ### Fork and clone the repository

 You will need to fork the Rally repository and clone it to your local machine.
 See